Choosing the Right College for You

 By Lynne Fuller, Founder of College Flight Path

 Congratulations!
 You have conquered the grueling college application process, and now the ball is in the universities' court to curate the Class of 2029.
-While the anticipation of offer letters looms, there is a crucial period that often goes underutilized - the time between application submission and decision day.
+While the anticipation of offer letters looms, there is a crucial period that often goes underutilized, the time between application submission and decision day.
 As a college counselor, I encourage you to seize this opportunity to make an informed decision about your future alma mater.

 How to Choose a College